godotengine/godot-asset-library/API.md

 Notes:
 * The `cost` field is the license.
 Other asset libraries may put the price there and supply a download URL which requires authentication.
+* The `download_hash` field is always empty and is kept for compatibility only.
 * The download URL is generated based on the download commit and the browse URL.

 <div id="api-post-asset-id-delete"></div>